 Identify the things you are grateful for.
 Feelings of gratitude grow when you start to put on paper what you are thankful for.

 Try building a list of 20 items, and then suddenly your situation doesn’t appear as bad as you thought it was.
-Another tool to keep motivated is to read books, watch videos, read articles, and do things that make you reflect on whom and what you aspire to become: the champion.
+Another tool to keep motivated is to read books, watch videos, read articles, and do things that make you reflect on who and what you aspire to become: the champion.

 Meet new people and go to new events.
-Focus on the great feeling you will experience after you know that you have won: the adrenaline rush, relief after completing the task, pride and confidence.
+Focus on the great feeling you will experience after you know that you have won: the adrenaline rush, relief after completing the task, pride, and confidence.
 As an athlete, setting goals allows you to get past the pain and other hurdles because you are determined to maintain your efforts and maximise your abilities.

-Each person should try to look for inspiration every day, no matter how intrinsically-driven they are.
+Each person should try to look for inspiration every day, no matter how intrinsically driven they are.
 The main ingredient in motivation is setting goals to achieve your ambitions.
 Look around for all sources of inspiration in order to remain motivated every single day.
 Avoid all toxic behaviours that can put obstacles in your way and cause you to lose your footing on the track towards success.